pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-filtering.markdown

 ## Request {#search-request}

-When you call a search operation, it returns metadata information that can be used to perform subsequents search that refines search result.
+When you call a search operation, it returns metadata information that can be used to perform subsequent searches and refine search results.

 <pre class="terminal">
 curl https://api.mercadolibre.com/sites/MLA/search?q=ipod